 Memoirs of Cleopatra (1997)

 Margaret George specializes in historical fiction that focuses on famous historical women.
-From the era of Ancient Egypt, George brings Memoirs of Cleopatra, which was first published in 1997.
+George brings Memoirs of Cleopatra from the era of Ancient Egypt, first published in 1997.

 From the publisher: “Told in Cleopatra’s own voice, The Memoirs of Cleopatra is a mesmerizing tale of ambition, passion, and betrayal in the ancient Egyptian world,